 Boots and braces are typically less durable than other medical supplies and come in much closer contact with the skin — making them more challenging to donate.
 Some nonprofits will not accept used boots and braces for these reasons, but you can still find a way to keep them from going to waste.

-There aren’t really any viable recycling options for boots and braces because they don’t contain enough metal and the contact with human skin limits the recycling markets for the plastic and fabric.
+There aren’t really any viable recycling options for boots and braces because they don’t contain enough metal and the contact with human skin limits the recycling markets for the plastic and fabric elements.

 This article was originally written by Mary Mazzoni on Dec.
 9, 2013.
-It was updated by Trey Granger on Feb.
-23, 2018.
+It was updated by Trey Granger on Feb 23, 2018, with additional updates added on Dec.
+6, 2021.
 Feature image courtesy of dmitri_66.